LockManipulator/T-Dongle-Ducky/README.md

 # T-Dongle-Ducky
-LilyGo T-Dongle-S3 turned into a Rubber Ducky with wifi
+LilyGo T-Dongle-S3 turned into a Rubber Ducky with wifi; controllable through a web server

 ![alt text](https://i.imgur.com/A33v6q3.png)

-Board should be ESP32-S3-USB-OTG in Arduino IDE
+Board should be ESP32-S3-USB-OTG in Arduino IDE.
-Use libraries from https://github.com/Xinyuan-LilyGO/T-Dongle-S3 under /lib if available
+Use libraries from https://github.com/Xinyuan-LilyGO/T-Dongle-S3 under /lib if available.
-Change wifi/access point name/password in code to what you need
+Change wifi/access point name/password in code to what you need.
 Tested on Linux but most keyboard codes should work in Windows too.
 Unsure about apple products unless someone wants to donate one.

 # Usage